top of page

 the intake counter, trace archive, disappearance room, and the stations where viewers meet the institution.

-These prototypes focus on the atmosphere of an administrative space, that ordinary on the surface, unsettling once read closely.
+These prototypes focus on the atmosphere of an administrative space, ordinary on the surface, unsettling once read closely.

 5. Future Extensions